Undergraduate Research Symposium

 The font for text within the poster should be no smaller than 32 point.

-Students are allotted ten minutes to present their findings, with an additional 2 minutes for audience questions.
+Students are allotted fifteen minutes to present their findings.
+Prepare to speak for no more than 10-12 minutes to allow time for questions.
 Keep in mind that your audience may have no prior knowledge of your topic.
-Before discussing detailed findings, situate your research within some broader context and identify early-on the research question or problem that your project aims to address (as appropriate).
+Before discussing detailed findings, situate your research within some broader context.

 Undergraduate Research Symposium Digital Collection of Posters